ustunb/risk-slim/README.md

 risk-slim
 ========

-**This package is currently under active development (should be up and running by March 2017).**
+**THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT.
+It will be finalized in March 2017.**

 risk-slim is a package to create optimized risk scores in Python using the CPLEX MIP solver.
+It can handle datasets with a huge number of samples.

 *Risk scores* are simple classification models to assess risk by adding, subtracting and multiplying a few small numbers.

-## Requirements
+## Installation

 ``risk-slim`` was developed using Python 2.7.11 and CPLEX 12.6.3.
-It may work with other versions of Python and/or CPLEX, but this has not been tested and will not be supported in future releases.
+It should work with older versions of Python and CPLEX, however this has not been tested and will not be supported.

-### Obtaining and Installing CPLEX
+### CPLEX

 *CPLEX* is cross-platform commercial optimization tool that can be called from Python.
 It is freely available to students and faculty members at accredited institutions as part of the IBM Academic Initiative.
 To get CPLEX: